-The Alan Adventure Development System is REQUEST-WARE.
-This means that copies of the documentation and executables may be received from the ThoNi&GorFo Adventure Factories, henceforth called The Factories, for free on request.
+Copies of the documentation and executables can also be received from the ThoNi&GorFo Adventure Factories, henceforth called The Factories, through email for free on request.
+Requesting delivery through email will automatically register the receiver.

 A copy of these conditions must accompany any copy of the Alan System.